Producing 'Candle Wick' | Breakdown

 ABOUT:

-'ALMA' is an award winning, master student, 3D animated short film.
-It was produced within eighteen weeks, entirely remotely, at Escape Studios in London.
-It is written & directed by Rola Hafez, Francesco Cordari and Alexandra Megerdichian.
-In the below blog I will share my experience as a Producer and a breakdown of the production process.
+'ALMA' is an award winning, 3D animated short film which is written & directed by Rola Hafez and produced by Manos Zervoudakis, within eighteen weeks, entirely remotely, at Escape Studios in London.
+It is In the below blog I will share my experience as a Producer and a breakdown of the production process.

 COLOUR SCRIPT: